 Costa Rica is well-known for its incredible biodiversity – an astonishing 5% of the entire planet.
 That’s quite a bit considering the relatively small size of the country.
 While it is famous for its rainforests and jungles, Costa Rica is also known for scuba diving, and due to the wide variety of marine life, it is definitely a bucket list item for most divers.

 A great area to consider for scuba diving is Playas del Coco in Guanacaste which sits on the Pacific side of Costa Rica.

-Two Scots Abroad is a fantastic and affordable diving shop located in Playas del Coco, and they’ll take you to several incredible dive sites and also make trips out to Bat Islands to see the bull sharks and Catalina Islands to see manta rays.
+Rich Coast Diving is a fantastic and affordable diving shop located in Playas del Coco, and they’ll take you to several incredible dive sites and also make trips out to Bat Islands to see the bull sharks and Catalina Islands to see manta rays.
 Aside from these two spectacular species, scuba divers are likely to spot turtles, octopus, pufferfish, eagle rays, southern stingrays, nudibranch and way more.